I fell in love with backyard permaculture design and gardening years ago.

 - Planted a medicinal herb garden which attracts many bees, and planted butterfly and bee wildflower blends around our garden.

 - Built permaculture polyculture garden beds.
-Learn what polyculture is and see some examples in this post.

 There are many fantastic permaculture design books out there.
 A few of my favs are in the above photo however there are more than I wish to get like the food forest ones.